 How thick or thin you want your crust will depend on how thin you roll the dough.
 Do not cut the dough log into pieces all at once, if you want a thicker crust you will have to cut a thicker round from the log, make sense?

-If you don't eat eggs, you can still achieve the yellow color on the pine tart by adding a drop of yellow food coloring to 2 tbsp of melted butter.
+If you don't eat eggs, you can still achieve the yellow color on the pine tart by adding a drop of yellow food coloring to 2 tablespoon of melted butter.
 Brush on each pine tart before baking.

 If you would like to use the Betty Crocker boxed pie crust mix, add ½ cup ice cold water instead of the amount indicated on the box.
 Add ½ cup all-purpose flour to the mix and knead it till it forms a dough ball.
 Add more or less water as needed.